MicrosoftDocs/architecture-center/docs/cloud-adoption/appendix/roadmap.md

 The cloud presents a fundamental shift in the way enterprises procure and use technology resources, from full ownership and responsibility of all levels of technology to provisioning and consuming resources as needed.
 However, adoption of the cloud is a means, it is not the end goal.
 Businesses are motivated to adopt the cloud when they realize it can address any of these business events:

-* Optimizing operations, simplifying technology, increasing business agility, reducing costs, preparing for new technical capabilities, and scaling to market demands or geos, businesses would be motivated to **migrate** to the cloud
+* Optimizing operations, simplifying technology, increasing business agility, reducing costs, preparing for new technical capabilities, and scaling to market demands or geos, businesses would be motivated to **migrate** to the cloud.
-* Improving customer experiences, increasing customer engagements, transforming products, preparing and building new technical capabilities, and scaling to market demands or geos, businesses would be motivated to **innovate** leveraging the cloud
+* Improving customer experiences, increasing customer engagements, transforming products, preparing and building new technical capabilities, and scaling to market demands or geos, businesses would be motivated to **innovate** using the cloud.

 ## Vision and Objectives

 Removing key blockers and enabling change, requires more than implementation guidance.
 The Cloud Adoption Framework (CAF) is a set of documentation, implementation guidance, best practices and tools that aids in aligning strategies for business, culture, and technology to enable the desired business outcomes.
 It is structured in a modular way to simultaneously, follow and guide the customer in their cloud journey.
 CAF should be able to stand by itself and provide the structured guidance for customers in a self-service approach.
 CAF builds on existing guidance, where possible, to achieve the following objectives:

-* **Technical strategy objective:** establish scalable technical strategies, beyond the “minimally viable product”, enabling organizations to easily customize and adopt to meet their needs and address common constraints.
+* **Technical strategy objective:** Establish scalable technical strategies, beyond the "minimum viable product", enabling organizations to easily customize and adopt to meet their needs and address common constraints.
-* **Business strategy objective:** without defining business strategy in this guidance, we will help architects document, communicate, and understand the business strategy so the right decisions can be made.
+* **Business strategy objective:** Without defining business strategy in this guidance, we will help architects document, communicate, and understand the business strategy so the right decisions can be made.
-* **Culture strategy objective:** without creating deep guidance to facilitate culture or HR change, we will provide methodologies, scenarios, and questions which will trigger changes required to remove culture as a roadblock to the technical strategy.
+* **Culture strategy objective:** Without creating deep guidance to facilitate culture or HR change, we will provide methodologies, scenarios, and questions which will trigger changes required to remove culture as a roadblock to the technical strategy.

 ## Fulfilling the vision